AaltoSciComp/scicomp-docs/aalto/zulip/instructors.rst

     Request a chat instance at https://webropol.com/s/zuliprequest

-    We are taking in chat instance requests for the 2021 spring/2021 autumn teaching periods 3-5 and 1-2 only.
-In general, the chat instances will be removed after the academic year has ended.
+    We are taking in chat instance requests for 2021 spring and summer courses.
+In general, the chat
+    instances will be removed after the academic year has ended.

 .. note::